 The other week, I wrote about our family break to South Devon at Hillhead Caravan Club Site.
 Well, our holiday didn’t finish there!
 From Devon, we made the hour and a bit journey across the county border to Penbugle Organic Farm in neighbouring Cornwall.
 Here, we did something a bit different – we had our first family glamping experience as we stayed in a Wigwam Holidays wooden cabin / camping pod for three nights for a review.

 I’d not heard of Wigwam Holidays before, but it turns out that they have over 70 locations all across the UK.
-They’ve jumped on the glamorous camping – or glamping for short – bandwagon to offer affordable family holidays in their wooden Wigwam Cabins.
+They actually helped start the glamorous camping – or glamping for short – revolution to offer affordable family holidays in their wooden Wigwam Cabins.

 They have four different sizes of Wigwam Cabins, all of which are fully insulated, with double-glazing, heating and electric lighting, whilst some even have en-suite bathrooms.
 This gives you the great outdoors experience, but in nicer accommodation with the home comforts we’ve come to expect.
 Beats a tent any day, eh?!